aullman/opentok-layout-js/README.md

 });
 const { boxes } = layout.getLayout([
     {
         width: 640,       // The native width of this element (eg. subscriber.videoWidth())
         height: 480,      // The native height of this element (eg. subscriber.videoHeight())
-        big: false      // Whether to treat this element as a bigger element }
+        big: false        // Whether to treat this element as a bigger element
+        fixedRatio: false // Whether this element should respect it's native aspect ratio }
 ]);
 ```